getsentry/snuba/README.md

 ## Querying

+Try out queries on the [query console](/query)

+### Issues / Groups

+Because events can be reassigned to different issues through merging, and because snuba does not support updates, we cannot store the issue id for an event in snuba.
+If you want to filter or group by `issue`, you need to pass a list of `issues` into the query.
+This list is a mapping from issue ids to the event `primary_hash`es in that issue.
+Snuba automatically expands this mapping into the query so that filters/grouping on `issue` will just work.

 ### Tags

 Event tags are stored in one of 2 ways.
 Promoted tags are the ones we expect to